ferjm/foxbox-bridge/docs/api.md

 ### Authentication

-The authentication is using [Firefox Accounts](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Firefox_Accounts), to verify the OAuth2 bearer tokens on a remote server
+Requests that require authentication use [Firefox Accounts](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Firefox_Accounts) OAuth2 bearer tokens.
+These endpoints are marked with :lock: in the description below

 Use the OAuth token with this header: